Here is a look at the life of Tzipi Livni, former foreign minister of Israel.

 1999 - Elected to the Knesset.
 Serves on the Constitution, Law and Justice Committee and the Committee on the Status of Women.

-2005 - Livni joins the Kadima, a political party created by Ariel Sharon.
+2005 - Livni joins Kadima, a political party created by Sharon.

-May 2006 - Is appointed deputy prime minister.
+May 2006 - Is appointed vice prime minister.

 November 2006-February 2007 - Serves as minister of justice.